nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+- General
-Check for updates added to gui, will check against the website once per day.
+  - Check for updates added to gui, will check against the website once per day.
 Settings added to General Settings and 3 settings added to ini.

-Replaced old coords system with new classes; cPoint, cArea, cColour etc
+  - Replaced old coords system with new classes; cPoint, cArea, cColour etc

-Added DebugLog and VerboseLog
+  - Added DebugLog and VerboseLog

-Added some checks on libs when loaded in a secondary script
+  - Added some checks on libs when loaded in a secondary script

+- Hotkeys
-Hotkeys: Added new systems to handle both the hotkeys for ingame and the script.
+  - Added new systems to handle both the hotkeys for ingame and the script.

-Hotkeys: Potential fixes for hotkey settings being added to game not working.
+  - Potential fixes for hotkey settings being added to game not working.

+- GUI
-GUI: Reflects custom hotkeys.
+  - Reflects custom hotkeys.

-GUI: Disabled Mine Sphere Count and Modifier if Greedy is enabled to be clear, the options conflict.
+  - Disabled Mine Sphere Count and Modifier if Greedy is enabled to be clear, the options conflict.
 Also renamed Amount > Count for clarity.

+- Mine
-Insert: Added MinerSphereModifier setting, custom amount to use per click when greedy mode is turned off.
+  - Added MinerSphereModifier setting, custom amount to use per click when greedy mode is turned off.
 Added to GUI.

-Insert: Added MinerEnableTransmuteSdia setting, transmutes max Coal Bars to Shiny Diamonds.
+  - Added MinerEnableTransmuteSdia setting, transmutes max Coal Bars to Shiny Diamonds.
 Added to GUI.

-Insert: Added MinerEnableTransmuteFuel setting, transmutes max Coal Diamonds to Fuel.
+  - Added MinerEnableTransmuteFuel setting, transmutes max Coal Diamonds to Fuel.
 Added to GUI.

-Insert: Added MinerEnableTransmuteSphere setting, transmutes max Coal Diamonds to Spheres.
+  - Added MinerEnableTransmuteSphere setting, transmutes max Coal Diamonds to Spheres.
 Added to GUI.

-Insert: Added MinerEnableTransmuteSdiaToCB setting, transmutes max Shiny Diamonds to Coal Diamonds.
+  - Added MinerEnableTransmuteSdiaToCB setting, transmutes max Shiny Diamonds to Coal Diamonds.
 Added to GUI.

-Insert: Improved checks for which tab is active to avoid script getting stuck.
+  - Improved checks for which tab is active to avoid script getting stuck.

-Insert: Adapted background boss spammer into two seperate modes, boss and Leafton Pit.
+  - Adapted background boss spammer into two seperate modes, boss and Leafton Pit.
 These options conflict with Leafton taking priority, added setting MinerEnableLeafton.
 Boss mode enabled by default.

+- GFSS
-F8 (GFSS): Replaced normalboss spammer with standalone, updated travel coords.
+  - Replaced normalboss spammer with standalone, updated travel coords.

-## TODO
+- TODO

-Check settings from options.dat as bootup tests Cleanup card purchase orders into a more generic func.
+  - Check settings from options.dat as bootup tests
+  - Cleanup card purchase orders into a more generic func.
-Investigate fullscreen (it breaks fullscreen).
+  - Investigate fullscreen (it breaks fullscreen).

-Trade farming for non gems/non suitcase version.
+  - Trade farming for non gems/non suitcase version.
-Brew + cards rotation mode.
+  - Brew + cards rotation mode.
-Halloween + Nature artifact secondary which pauses main functions.
+  - Halloween + Nature artifact secondary which pauses main functions.
-Adjust window resize based on delta from intended size, for non matching window dressing.
+  - Adjust window resize based on delta from intended size, for non matching window dressing.
+  - Fix borb target items/active slots, f12 alt font

-Automated challenges (early game scripts)
+  - Automated challenges (early game scripts)

-F3: Greedy card purchasing.
+  - Cards: Greedy card purchasing.
-F4: Add mouse movement patterns to collect artifacts in the background.
+  - GemFarm: Add mouse movement patterns to collect artifacts in the background.
-F6: Load dlc purchase state from save file and remove setting.
+  - Borbv: Load dlc purchase state from save file and remove setting.
-F7: Needs to use artifact if need be / get replacement.
+  - Claw: Needs to use artifact if need be / get replacement.
-F8: Add setting for standalone WW in GFSS spammer.
+  - GFSS: Add setting for standalone WW in GFSS spammer.
-F8: Review ending of gfssnoreset mode.
+  - GFSS: Review ending of gfssnoreset mode.
-F10: Recheck nature boss.
+  - NatBoss: Recheck nature boss.
-F10: Needs to use artifact if need be / get replacement.
+  - NatBoss: Needs to use artifact if need be / get replacement.
-F12: Replace all checks with options.dat lookup.
+  - F12Test: Replace all checks with options.dat lookup.
-PageDown: Leafton needs better setup routine.
+  - Leafton: Leafton needs better setup routine.
 Travel to zone.
-Insert: Add brewing somehow.
+  - Mine: Add brewing somehow.

-Fix borb target items/active slots, f12 alt font, hyacinth open fields

 ## Known issues